quickslurm/quickslurm/README.md

 It focuses on safe subprocess handling, simple ergonomics, and sensible defaults.

-Full documentation can be found here: [quicklsurm docs](https://jayquimby.github.io/quickslurm/)
+Full documentation can be found here: [quickslurm docs](https://jayquimby.github.io/quickslurm/)

 ## Features